 Preem and Vattenfall are designing a fossil-free hydrogen gas power plant

-Direct electrification of cars and lorries is an established path towards fossil-free transport.
+Direct electrification of cars and lorries is an established path towards fossil-free transports.
 Less well known is the potential to use indirect electrification to further lower the climate impact of liquid biofuels – and positive progress is made within this field.
-Preem and Vattenfall have entered a partnership with the purpose of using fossil-free hydrogen for large-scale biofuel production to reduce Sweden's total CO2 emissions by 15%.
+Preem and Vattenfall have entered a partnership with the purpose of using fossil-free hydrogen for large-scale biofuel production.

 More about Preem